Brian-Pho/Textbook-Notes/content/posts/books/thinking-fast-and-slow/index.md

 - Protective actions are usually designed to be adequate to the worst disaster actually experienced but they don't expect a worse disaster to come.
 - People make judgments and decisions by consulting their emotions.People make choices that directly express their feelings without knowing they do so.
 - How do I feel about it VS what do I think about it.
-- Probability neglect: when assessing risk, we focus more on the numerator than the denominator.
+- *Probability neglect*: when assessing risk, we focus more on the numerator than the denominator.
 - Anchor your judgement of the probability of an outcome on a plausible base rate.
 - The most coherent stories are not necessarily the most probable, but they are plausible, and the notions of coherence, plausibility, and probability are easily confused.
 - Probable VS plausible
 - Subjects unwillingness to deduce the particular from the general was matched only by their willingness to infer the general from the particular.
-- Regression towards the mean: random events will tend towards the mean.
+- *Regression towards the mean*: random events will tend towards the mean.
 - We add unnecessary reasons to events because we want a story

 ## Part 3: Overconfidence

 - A compelling narrative fosters an illusion of inevitability.
 - Our comforting conviction that the world makes sense rests on a secure foundation: our almost unlimited ability to ignore our ignorance.
-- Be careful using the words *know, intuition, premonition.*
+- Be careful using the words know, intuition, premonition.
 - The mind that makes up narratives about the past is a sense-making organ.
 - A general limitation of the human mind is the imperfect ability to reconstruct past states of knowledge or beliefs that have changed.
 - The illusion that one has understood the past feeds the further illusion that one can predict and control the future.